-Details of assessments for bachelor and master degree courses are outlined in the subject outlines available on the NIDA Learn eLearning platform.
+Details of assessments for bachelor's and master's degree courses are outlined in the subject outlines available on the NIDA Learn eLearning platform.

-Assessments, including Late submissions and applications for Special Consideration are governed by the Assessment Policy and Procedure as found on the NIDA website..
+Assessments, including Late submissions and applications for Special Consideration are governed by the Assessment Policy and Procedure as found on the NIDA website.